-Just an hour’s drive from the nation’s capital, Northern Virginia’s Wine Country is truly an amazing experience to behold.
-And with October designated as Virginia Wine Month amid fall foliage nearing peak colors, it’s definitely one of the best times of the year.
+Just an hour’s drive from the nation’s capital, Northern Virginia’s Wine Country is a fantastic experience.
+And with October designated as Virginia Wine Month amid fall foliage nearing peak colors, it’s one of the best times of the year.

 Northern Virginia Wine Country Dining